caporaso-lab/using-qiime2/book/references/parallel-configuration.md

 In this case, we use [`parsl.providers.LocalProvider`](https://parsl.readthedocs.io/en/stable/stubs/parsl.providers.LocalProvider.html), which provides access to local resources (i.e., on the laptop or workstation).
 [Other providers are available as well](https://parsl.readthedocs.io/en/stable/reference.html#providers), including for Slurm, Amazon Web Services, Kubernetes, and more.

+### The run_dir parameter

+Another parameter to the config that we do not set but that you should definitely be aware of is `run_dir`.
+This indicates the directory that parsl will write logging info to and it defaults to `./runinfo`.
+This means that if you run a QIIME 2 pipleine in parallel without this parameter set a runinfo directory will be created inside the directory you ran the action in.

 ### Mapping {term}`Actions <action>` to executors

 An executor mapping can be added to your parsl configuration that defines which actions should run on which executors.